Glock Gen 6: Everything New Explained

 What are the main ergonomic improvements in the Glock Gen 6?

-The Glock Gen 6 features significantly improved grip contours, an undercut trigger guard, and a longer beavertail.
-These changes are designed to enhance the shooter's grip and overall comfort, making it feel more ergonomic than previous generations.
+The Glock Gen 6 features significantly improved ergonomics with new grip contours, an undercut trigger guard, and a longer beavertail, designed to offer a more comfortable and secure hold for the shooter.

-Has the recoil spring system been changed in the Glock Gen 6?
+Has the recoil spring system been updated in the Glock Gen 6?

-Yes, Glock has returned to a single-coil recoil spring design for the Gen 6.
-This marks a departure from the dual-spring recoil systems that were implemented in the Gen 4 and Gen 5 models.
+Yes, the Glock Gen 6 has returned to a single-coil recoil spring design.
+This marks a departure from the dual-coil recoil spring systems that were implemented in the Gen 4 and Gen 5 models.

 More Tactical & Gear Videos You Might Like